 That is an ugly scenario, even this is a common story in the way people view entrepreneurship (even *I* fell to it somewhat in my own entrepreneurial experience).
 Here is the alternative I would spend time on:

-- PS: we swear Powerpoint and Excel have not polluted our mind by pushingus draw an hypothetical future built onto bought core competence which we'd finance by belly dancing in front of angels and VCs...
+PS: we swear Powerpoint and Excel have not polluted our minds by pushing us to draw a hypothetical future built onto bought core competence which we'd finance by belly dancing in front of angels and VCs...

-So, your question reflect you are in the first approach, and I consider good entrepreneurship work can mainly be done in the second one.
+So, your question reflects you are in the first approach, and I consider good entrepreneurship work can mainly be done in the second one.
 In this case, frankly, I'd rather we do not spend time too much together at this stage.
-The few times I've tried to convince a founder to switch, the person in the end thought I was a real pain to keep on pounding on the plan and the Powerpoint/Excell buddies :-) I want to avoid you pain ;-)
+The few times I've tried to convince a founder to switch, the person, in the end, thought that I was a real pain to keep on pounding on the plan and the Powerpoint/Excell buddies :-) I want to avoid you some pain ;-)

 Switch from approach 1 to approach 2 is really what my entrepreneurship course is all about.
 So ...

-A: Unfortunately, I can not put in touch all students with all firms I have contacts with.
+A: Unfortunately, I can not put in touch all my former students with all the firms I have contacts with.
 I will intervene in very specific cases when circumstances are warranted, but not "in general".

-A: I happen to fall on opportunities, and I usually either share them directly in class, or send them to proper student mailing list (eg "filiaire entrepreneuriat", "chaire média", etc) and to the DREE.
+A: I happen to fall on opportunities, and I usually either share them directly in class or send them to the proper student mailing list (eg "Entrepreneurship track", "Media chair", etc) and to the DREE.
 I am therefore not usually up-to-date on the state of the job market, at least not as much as the professionals dedicated to that task.

 My shortest answer is to decline politely, usually after sharing the following thoughts ;-)

-- VCs do not take many interns because they do not need much number crunching.
-They do not take many juniors in permanent position either.
+VCs do not take many interns because they do not need much number crunching.
+They do not take many juniors in a permanent position either.

-- One last word: if the question is about getting a VC job in Silicon Valley, stack up the idea that US corporate world does not practice much this “intern” things as the French do.
+One last word: if the question is about getting a VC job in Silicon Valley, stack up the idea that U.S. corporate world does not practice much this “intern” thing as the French do.
 So, if you make that miracle happen, let me know, you’ll receive my sincere admiration.

 A: Well, that is a tough one because it goes to the heart of the problem: how much is each party bringing (which will impact balance among parties) & who is taking risk (which will impact whether equity is warranted vs. ... salary!)

-In a few cases, asking equity is not going anywhere: e.g., you are an intern in a start up and you day-dream that you'll get equity ... and the founder have never seriously considered diluting themselves, at least not for such "low ranking" kind of employee.
-In such case and in many other similar, it'll come down to: do you want to work there, and may be you should ignore whether or not you are involved in potential upside.
+In a few cases, asking equity is not going anywhere: e.g., you are an intern in a startup and you day-dream that you'll get equity ... and the founders have never seriously considered diluting themselves, at least not for such "low ranking" kind of employee.
+In such a case, and in many others similar, it'll come down to: do you want to work there, and maybe you should ignore whether or not you are involved in the potential upside.

-Take peace in the unscientific fact that the cases where people haggle about equity are those where it will in the end be worthless; symmetrically, equity has been little discussed in situation where it was indeed worth a lot (remember "The Social Network"? ;-)
+Take peace in the unscientific fact that the cases where people haggle about equity are those where it will, in the end, be worthless; symmetrically, equity has been little discussed in a situation where it was indeed worth a lot (remember "The Social Network"? ;-)